MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli.md

 ## Interactive sign in

-The Azure CLI's default authentication method is to sign in interactively from your web browser.
+The Azure CLI's default authentication method uses a web browser and access token to sign in.

 [!INCLUDE [interactive_login](includes/interactive-login.md)]